angkunwu/KPM.jl/README.md

   ```
   ] add https://github.com/angkunwu/KPM.jl
   ```
+  If the code automatically upgrade CUDA, go to `~/.julia/packages/CUDA/` (or where you put your package) and delete the higher version of CUDA.
+Then, `] rm CUDA` to uninstall CUDA from registries and `] add CUDA@3.12.0`, which will also precompile KPM.

   This is an [unregistered package](https://docs.julialang.org/en/v1.0/stdlib/Pkg/#Adding-unregistered-packages-1) for now, so we need to use github URL to add package.
 Github username and password needed.